PROFILE

 May 1994 when Russia brokered a cease-fire.

-Negotiations to resolve the conflict
+Negotiations to resolve the conflict peacefully

-peacefully have been ongoing since 1992 under
+have been ongoing since 1992 under the aegis of

-Minsk Group is currently co-chaired by Russia,
+currently co-chaired by Russia, France, and the

-France, and the U.S. and has representation from
+U.S. and has representation from Turkey, the

-Turkey, the U.S., several European nations,
+U.S., several European nations, Armenia, and

-Armenia, and Azerbaijan.
-Despite the 1994
+Azerbaijan.
+Despite the 1994 cease-fire,

-cease-fire, sporadic violations, sniper fire,
+sporadic violations, sniper fire, and landmine

-and landmine incidents continue to claim over
+incidents continue to claim over 100 lives each

 Since 1997, the Minsk Group Co-Chairs have